Revisiting Skeleton-based Action Recognition: Experiments

-\textbf{RGB + skeleton-based Action Recognition. } Being a powerful representation itself, skeletons are also complementary to other modalities, like RGB appearance.
-We apply the proposed \emph{RGBPose}-SlowFast to various datasets.
-We use ResNet50 as the backbone, 16, 48 as the temporal length for \emph{RGB}-Pathway and \emph{Pose}-Pathway.
-Table~\ref{tab:rgbposesota} shows that our \textbf{early+late} fusion strategy achieves excellent performance across various benchmarks.
-Due to the large size of Kinetics-400, we fuse the prediction of PoseC3D with the RGB based prediction by irCSN-152+OmniSource~\cite{duan2020omni} instead.
-The late fusion between skeleton and RGB further improves the Top-1 accuracy by 0.3\%, reaches a new state-of-the-arts on Kinetics-400 (\textbf{83.9\%}).
+\textbf{Multi-modality Fusion. } As a powerful representation itself, skeletons are also complementary to other modalities, like RGB appearance.
+With multi-modality fusion (\emph{RGBPose-Conv3D} or \emph{LateFusion}), we achieve state-of-the-art results across \textbf{8} different video recognition benchmarks.
+We apply the proposed \emph{RGBPose-Conv3D} to FineGYM and 4 NTURGB+D benchmarks, using R50 as the backbone; 16, 48 as the temporal length for \emph{RGB}/\emph{Pose}-Pathway.
+Table~\ref{tab-rgbpose-conv3d} shows that our \textbf{early+late} fusion achieves excellent performance across various benchmarks.
+We also try to fuse the predictions of PoseConv3D directly with other modalities with \emph{LateFusion}.
+Table~\ref{tab-rgbpose-latefusion} shows that late fusion with the Pose modality can push the recognition precision to a new level.
+We achieve the new state-of-the-art on three action recognition benchmarks: Kinetics400, UCF101, and HMDB51.
+On the challenging Kinetics400 benchmark, fusing with PoseConv3D predictions increases the recognition accuracy by 0.6\% beyond the state-of-the-art~\cite{liu2021video}, which is strong evidence for the complementarity of the Pose modality.